Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The OnPremVM Healthy status right-click menu has Complete Migration selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image353.png "Complete Migration option")

-8. Review the Complete Migration blade, and then select **OK**
+8. Review the Complete Migration blade, and then select **OK**.

     ![Screenshot of the Complete Migration blade message.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image354.png "Complete Migration blade")

     ![The Completing Migration notification explains that the operation is in progress.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image355.png "Completing Migration notification")

-9. Wait for this process to finish prior to continuing
+9. Wait for this process to finish prior to continuing.

     ![In the Recovery group blade, OnPremVM is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image356.png "Recovery group blade")